Slow Roasted Salmon with Lemon Pepper

 - Love garlic?
 Sprinkle the fillet with minced garlic.

 - Add a sauce after baking or serve it on the side.
-I love tzatziki cucumber yogurt sauce with salmon.
+I love tzatziki cucumber yogurt sauce with this salmon recipe.
 Try salsa verde or pesto.
 Homemade ranch dressing is good, too (it’s good on everything!).
-Garlicky chimichurri sauce or this roasted red pepper sauce by Pinch of Yum really adds amazing flavor.
+Garlicky chimichurri sauce or this roasted red pepper sauce by Pinch of Yum really add amazing flavor.

 - If you’re looking for salmon that’s golden and crisp outside, this maybe isn’t the recipe for you.
 However, this baked almond crusted salmon likely is!